Enacted March 20th, 1996

 - The collection of the VSC is subject to the following conditions:

-- the VSC is fully refundable according to the University of Waterloo's policies on incidental fees;
+- the VSC is opt-outable before paying it according to the University of Waterloo's policies on incidental fees;

 - all proceeds generated by the VSC become part of the 'Fund';

 - Income generated to be used as Funding Grants, will normally be spent in the term in which it was generated.
 If income remains unspent, it will be treated as Income for the subsequent term.

 - Income may not be converted into Funds until it has been available for three (3) terms.

 - A resolution of the Board of Directors is required to convert Income to Funds, subject to 8.1.2.

 - The Endowment Fund may put aside up to five percent (5%) of the total income generated for administrative expenditures.

 - A 'Major Administrative Expenditure' refers to an administrative expenditure which exceeds or equals $500.
 Major Administrative Expenditures must be approved by the Board of Directors and two (2) different Directors must sign for Major Administrative Expenditures of which at least one signature must be that of the on stream Director.